-Offering the right product to satisfy, build loyalty and establish a long-term relationship with your audience is not easy, especially since today's customers are not the same as yesterday's; they are more oversolicited, informed, present on digital platforms and do not like to be rushed.
+Offering the right product to satisfy, build loyalty and establish a long-term relationship with your audiences is not easy, especially since today's customers are not the same as yesterday's; they are more oversolicited, informed, present on digital platforms and do not like to be rushed.
 It is therefore essential toget to know and understand their expectations and motivations.
-You can do this personally with your sponsors but it is impossible to do this with your fans.
-It is at this precise moment that the CDM tool takes over via theaggregation of qualitative data (from round tables or panels) or quantitative data (captured via data sources and digital tools).
+You can do this personally with your sponsors, but it is impossible to do with your fans.
+It is at this precise moment that the CDP tool takes over via theaggregation of qualitative data (from round tables or panels) or quantitative data (captured via data sources and digital tools).
 It is by placing needs at the heart of your concerns and your tools that you will be able to launch your customer-oriented approach and reap the benefits of your listening capacity.

 2. Internal organization: marketing, sales and servicing

 Digital has transformed uses, behaviours and at the same time commercial methods.
 Today, personalization and targeting are the key words in marketing, leading to a greater workload and a need for transversality between the different teams.
 Today, we come together around processes to increase efficiency, collective data management and marketing planning defining the points of contact with customer segments.
 A whole program to achieve an alignment of teams, focused on a common vision and objectives.

 3. The tools: data collection, segmentation and communication